-Apply now for the 2020 Tribal Researchers’ Cancer Control Fellowship Program.
+Application for the 2021 Tribal Researchers’ Cancer Control Fellowship Program:

 For more information please contact Ashley Thomas at email@example.com

 The overall goal of the Tribal Researchers’ Cancer Control Fellowship Program is to reduce cancer incidence and mortality and improve cancer survival in tribal communities through the efforts of AI/AN researchers.
 One specific goal of this program is to increase research capacities and build research skills among AI/AN investigators, so that they will be better prepared to design and implement cancer-related research projects within AI/AN communities.

 - attend three-weeks of tailored cancer control research training held at the Indian Health Board in Portland, Oregon.
 The first two weeks will be June 7th-19th, 2020 followed by a one-week session in the fall.